‘Unsafe and Just Plain Dirty’: Women Accuse Vice of ‘Toxic’ Sexual-Harassment Culture

 Employees told The Daily Beast that the agreement is invoked by managers as a joking disclaimer before bad behavior.

-Upon first meeting then editor-in-chief Jason Mojica at the LA Press Club awards, Barghouty says he inquired, “Have you signed the non-traditional workplace agreement?” before asking how “flexible” she was.
+Upon first meeting then-Editor in Chief Jason Mojica at the L.A.
+Press Club awards, Barghouty says he inquired, “Have you signed the non-traditional workplace agreement?” before asking how “flexible” she was.
 (A source close to Mojica disputes this account.)

-Another former employee who worked for the company for two years and asked not to be named because of an NDA, said, “When older men, senior reporters or managers, would hook up with young female reporter after young female reporter [my manager] would kind of a shrug and say, ‘Well, non-traditional workplace environment.’”
+Another former employee who worked for the company for two years and asked not to be named because of an NDA, said, “When older men, senior reporters, or managers would hook up with young female reporter after young female reporter, [my manager] would kind of a shrug and say, ‘Well, non-traditional workplace environment.’”

 Barghouty touched on that theme, as well.
 “The culture [at Vice] was that if you sleep with your boss, or with your producer, you’ll get more opportunities.
 That was real,” she says.
 “Women who were intimate with their superiors did better than women who weren’t.
 It created a toxic environment, where men could be abusive, and some women were manipulated into thinking that acquiescing to that abuse was the only way to advance.”

-In response to Buzzfeed’s article on the “Shitty Media Men” list, a spreadsheet secretly circulated by female journalists alleging misconduct by their male colleagues that ranged from creepy behavior to sexual harassment and rape, a few former Vice employees seemingly broke their NDAs and took to Twitter to say #METOO about their erstwhile colleagues and managers.
+In response to BuzzFeed’s article on the “Shitty Media Men” list, a spreadsheet secretly circulated among female journalists alleging misconduct by their male colleagues that ranged from creepy behavior to sexual harassment and rape, a few former Vice employees seemingly broke their NDAs and took to Twitter to say #METOO about their erstwhile colleagues and managers.

 Natasha Lennard, formerly of Vice, led the charge, tweeting: “It’s only by virtue of certain silos of media starting the Shitty Media Men list that the list isn’t yet scarlet with names from @Vice.”

 A month later she clarified: “I wasn’t sexually harassed at Vice.
 Many of my female colleagues were.
 I was, however, treated appallingly.
-Chastised for wage transparency & consistently degraded ...
+Chastised for wage transparency & consistently degraded...
 I was expected to be in the office two days after a suicide attempt for which I was hospitalized.
 I’ve never worked for a more disgusting, shameless man than Jason Mojica.
-He should've been fired, but instead was moved around the company.”
+He should’ve been fired, but instead was moved around the company.”

 Mojica stepped down from his post in 2016, ostensibly to helm international news coverage on Vice’s HBO show.
 In 2017, he moved again, this time to the company’s feature documentary division.

 The lateral moves of top brass also extended to Vice’s women’s site, Broadly.
-That same year, Broadly founder Tracie Egan Morrissey stepped down from her role as editor-in-chief after her employees orchestrated a kind of coup, complaining to HR and their union that she berated them and used inappropriate language, including allegedly telling them in one instance to fake enthusiasm for their jobs like they faked orgasms with their boyfriends.
+That same year, Broadly founder Tracie Egan Morrissey stepped down from her role as editor in chief after her employees orchestrated a kind of coup, complaining to HR and their union that she berated them and used inappropriate language, including allegedly telling them in one instance to fake enthusiasm for their jobs like they faked orgasms with their boyfriends.

 Following a recent report that a columnist for Broadly had sexually assaulted four women, a Vice spokesperson released a statement to Jezebel that said in part, “Vice does not tolerate assault of any kind, or behavior that is disrespectful or offensive to any group or demonstrates bias or bigotry…”